Minutes to read: 5 minutes

 As a global citizen, we can contribute to stopping ocean plastic by:

-- reducing our consumption of single-use plastic
+- Reducing our consumption of single-use plastic and promoting environmental sustainability

-- ensuring that our plastic waste is appropriately disposed of and recycled
+- Ensuring that our plastic waste is appropriately disposed of and recycled

 - being a conscious consumer and exhibiting demand for products made of recycled materials like Plastic Bank’s Social Plastic®.